Graviton-Code-Editor/Graviton-App/readme.md

 Known problems 😓
 ---
-- Empty themes after updating to v1.0.3 (Solution: install them from the market or doing a factory reset)
+- Terminal might not work very well (Windows)

 License 🧾
 ---
 MIT License

-Copyright (c) Marc Espín Sanz
+Copyright (c) Marc Espin Sanz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal